WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinCore.md

 ![](/SettingsBitcoinCore.png)

-## Using an already existing local Bitcoin Core
+## Using an already existing local Bitcoin full node

+If you have a Bitcoin full node already pre-installed on the same computer you use to run Wasabi Wallet, then since [version 1.1.1](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.1) Wasabi will use your node by default.
+You do not need to change anything in the settings, it should work plug and play.
+This is especially useful to save on bandwidth, as you have already downloaded and verified a block with your full node, so you don't need to download it again with Wasabi.

-## Using an already existing remote Bitcoin Core
+## Using an already existing remote Bitcoin full node